rianaali/cse15l-lab-reports/Lab4.md

      #### Summary:
      To edit the code and fix the bug, I used vim.
-FIrst I search for the command vim ListExamples.java, which I had used previously, in order to access it more efficiently.
+First I search for the command vim ListExamples.java, which I had used previously, in order to access it more efficiently.
 After entering vim, I scrolled down to the error, editing index1 to index2 on row 43, column 12.
 I then
      pressed escape and saved my changes.